davidvandebunte/davidvandebunte.gitlab.io/jb/notes/stay-on-focus.md

 have more history (we can recall to e.g. ten years ago).
 Perhaps we trade off this ability for plasticity.

+### Practical considerations

+You shouldn’t be reading a book on one topic and doing a computer project on something totally unrelated.
+It's more important to work on the same thing continuously than to be doing it all at the computer (a phone is OK if it extends work on a desktop computer).

+If you already have topics that are focal/important at work, you should seriously consider continuing to work on those in your free time.

 # Cost

 In short: